 Take the elevator at the east end of the Physics building to the 4th floor and continue left to the staircase that leads to the roof.
-Follow the Stargazing signs.
+Unfortunately, the Skydeck is not wheelchair accessible.

 Dr. Dennis Roscoe’s Personal Website – Astrophotography, Instructor UW-Waukesha